xn1cklas/tokenlens/docs/migrations/migration-v1-to-v2.md

 No. Creating a client, inspecting models, and estimating costs are all exposed directly from `tokenlens` v2.
 Additional DTO types (`Usage`, `ModelDetails`, `TokenlensOptions`, etc.) are re-exported for convenience.

 **Can I keep a singleton?**
 Yes.
-The module helpers (`estimateCostUSD`, etc.) reuse a shared client internally.
+The module helpers (`computeCostUSD`, etc.) reuse a shared client internally.
 If you need custom options, create your own `createTokenlens()` factory and reuse that instance.

 **How do I seed tests without hitting the network?**
 Pass `sources: ["package"]` and provide a `package` loader that returns your fixture catalog.